-Stakeholder Responsibilities It makes recommendations to Council, It oversees the meetings of the IDP Representative Forum, The committee is responsible for the process of integration and alignment.
+Stakeholder Responsibilities councillors.
+(5 councillors from the IDP standing committee plus the Mayor and Speaker) This committee meets monthly.
+It was chaired by the mayor.
+It is responsible for IDP processes, resources and outputs, It oversees the monthly status reports that are received from departments, It makes recommendations to Council, It oversees the meetings of the IDP Representative Forum, The committee is responsible for the process of integration and alignment.
 IDP Representative Forum 80 representatives from local organisations and communities as well as all ward committee members.
-It forms the interface for community participation in the affairs of the council, Operates on consensus basis in the determination of priority issues for the municipal area, Participates in the annual IDP review process, Meets once a year to discuss progress and shortcomings, All the wards within the municipal area are represented on this forum through the Ward councilors and Ward committee secretaries.
+It forms the interface for community participation in the affairs of the council, Operates on consensus basis in the determination of priority issues for the municipal area, Participates in the annual IDP review process, Meets once a year to discuss progress and shortcomings, All the wards within the municipal area are represented on this forum through the Ward councillors and Ward committee secretaries.
+PIMS Centre Situated at the John Taolo Gaetsewe District Municipality.
+This is a German sponsored programme to build capacity in the municipalities with the development of their IDPs and related matters,